Seven-Streams/xgrammar/docs/tutorials/advanced_topics.md

 ## Generate Token Masks in a Batch

-XGrammar provides a new class [`xgr.BatchGrammarMatcher`](xgrammar.BatchGrammarMatcher) for users to generate token masks in a batch.
+XGrammar provides a new class [`xgr.BatchGrammarMatcher`](xgrammar.BatchGrammarMatcher) for users to generate token masks in a batch in v0.1.26.

 ```python
 batch_grammar_matcher = xgr.BatchGrammarMatcher(max_threads=8)